klavinslab/enviro/README.md

 > Name: `connection`<br>
 > Event: Sent when a new client attaches to the enviro server.<br>
-> Value: An object with a string valued `id` field that should be unique to the client that has connected.
+> Value: An object with a string valued `client_id` field that should be unique to the client that has connected.
-> Note that this ID will be sent with all other events as well. &#x246E; New in 1.5
+> Note that this ID will be sent with all other events as well. &#x246E; New in 1.5.
+> Note: In v1.6 the key changed from "id" to "client_id" so it would not conflict with the "id" field in the "agent_click" event.

 > Name: `screen_click`<br>
 > Event: Sent when a user clicks on the screen.<br>